atomisthq/docs/docs/developer/build.md

 In this case the builder will execute an `npm run build` command in the root of your project.

-### Generic builder that calls a terminal script

-{!tbd.md!}
+## Storing build logs

 ## Linking the artifact produced by the build

 In order to capture the output deliverable of a build you can use the `Artifact` goal.
- When added to a goalset, it will be fulfilled by the `Build` goal after successful completion of a build and is able to store the artifact in a more permanent store.
+ When added to a goalset, it will be fulfilled by the `Build` goal after successful completion of a build that is able to store the artifact in a more permanent store.
 The `Artifact` goal will also contain a link to the deliverable, which will be displayed next to the goal indicator in the messaging channel.